Frequently asked questions about usage of computers.

 Please don't try production runs or long benchmark jobs on the frontend nodes.

-CPU points will be used on ccfep* and ccgpuv according to the actual CPU usage.
+CPU points will be used on ccfep* according to the actual CPU usage.
 (If you just login and do nothing, virtually CPU points won't be consumed.)

 CPU/GPU limitation is basically determined from the initially assigned points.
 The actual values can be found in this table (right columns).

 Here are the example.
-Blue- and red-colored "****" parts in "RunLim" row will show the max available CPUs/GPUs for you and your group, respectively.
+Red- and blue-colored "****" parts ("RunLim" column) will show the max available CPUs/GPUs for you and your group, respectively.

 There are two types of limitations; user and group limitations.